What is Trip Interruption Insurance? - 2021 Review

-(b) to rejoin Your Trip or transport You to Your originally scheduled return destination, if You must interrupt Your Trip after departure, each by the most direct route possible”
+- to rejoin Your Trip or transport You to Your originally scheduled return destination, if You must interrupt Your Trip after departure, each by the most direct route possible.

-There are many reasons why we might have to interrupt our travel plans and among the top reasons:
+There are many reasons why we might have to interrupt our travel plans.
+Among the top reasons are if:

 Travel Interruption Insurance – Medical Emergency

-Medical emergencies can happen to you, your traveling companion or a family member back home.
-Consider some the reasons you may have to interrupt your trip:
+Medical Emergencies can happen to you, your traveling companion or a family member back home.
+Consider some of the reasons you may have to interrupt your trip:

 - An accidental injury or unforeseen illness of you or a traveling companion that occurs during your vacation that causes you to miss part of your trip or is serious enough to end your trip

-- A death of a traveling companion, or you
+- Death of a traveling companion, or you

 - An illness of a senior parent that causes you to become their immediate caretaker